Find out what soccer goal size you need. Soccer goal dimensions vary by age group and skill level.

 As an Amazon associate, soccer-for-kids receives a small commission for qualifying purchases.
 There is no cost to you.

-They price of youth soccer goals varies quite a bit.
-The old adage that you get what you pay for is true for the most part, but a little price shopping can save you a lot of money when you're looking at the different sizes and brands of soccer goals.
+You may be asking about the prices of the different sized soccer goals.
+The price of youth soccer goals varies quite a bit.
+The smaller the dimensions of the goal, then the less it will cost.
+The old adage that you get what you pay for is also true for the most part, but a little price shopping can save you a lot of money when you're looking at the different sizes and brands of soccer goals.

 When I was in 8th grade (which is when I first started to play) I was motivated to improve my skills and wanted a net in my own yard so I could get lots of practice in.
 I literally tied my own net out of cotton string and built a makeshift goal that was about 10 x 6.